Hurmos/Hurmos-app/README.md

 ## Key Resources
 ### What resources do you need to implement your business model?
 This could include physical resources (e.g., office space, equipment), human resources (e.g., employees, contractors), and financial resources.
 * Tech lead
-* List of private sport-resources and access to their invidual booking calendar
+* List of private sport-resources and access to field-specific booking calendar
 * Small amount of funding to hold until revenue from booked games can hold the system together
+### How are you going to get these resources
+* Tech lead
+  * Networks from succesfull MVP
+  * Networking in the Aalto gamer and Aaltoes communties
+* List of private sport-resources and access to field-specific booking calendar
+  * sport-resources-companies need to get more customers through the platform
+  * public-sport-resources need for organizing the field reservations
 # Key Activities
 ### What activities do you need to perform to deliver your value proposition?
 This could include product development, marketing and sales, and customer support.
 * product development
+* design and customer-data team
 ## Key Partnerships
 ### What partnerships do you need to form to be successful?
 This could include partnerships with suppliers, distributors, and marketing partners.
 * Partnership with resource-owners for access to their properties reservation data
 ## Cost Structure
 ### What are your costs?
 This could include variable costs (e.g., cost of goods sold) and fixed costs (e.g., rent, salaries).
 * Salaries of the employees
-* Rewarding the community
+* Rewarding the open-source community
 * Cloud computing
 ## How will you deal with cheaters and trollers
+* Authentication to the platform is needed
+* short-ban from platform
 ## How will you deal with no-goers
 * Ban with growing length from the service depending on times of no-goes
-* Support from "game starting very soon" search option for player
+* Support from "game starting very soon" search option for players, in order to save the game
-* Default-off notification for inactive currently nearby .
+* Default-off notification for inactive players currently nearby.

 ### solutions and problems yet to be finalized and categorized
 * Low advanced-intermediate player amount affect on the pool size and increased matchmaking time.
-  * Creating games with unequal team sizes giving more players to the noob ones.
+  * Creating games with unequal team sizes with noob side having few players more.
 * Requiring minimum amount of choices from the player
   * Integrated scoreboard system for skill-level approximation
   * Dynamic matchmaking looping following properties in stages